Former Harvard assistant coach spent four years on Tommy Amaker's staff.

 Hufnagel came to Harvard from the University of Oklahoma where he served as a graduate assistant for the men's basketball team.
 As a graduate assistant, Hufnagel organized the program's recruiting database, helped conduct individual workouts, and assisted the coaching staff during practice.
 In his two years at Oklahoma, the Sooners won 53 games, and advanced to the Elite Eight of the NCAA Tournament in 2008-09 after reaching the second round in 2007-08.

 With the Sooners, Hufnagel assisted in the development of Blake Griffin, the first overall selection in the 2009 NBA Draft by the Los Angeles Clippers.
-Blake was named the 2010-11 T-Mobile NBA Rookie of the Year and appeared in his third consecutive All-Star game in 2012-13.
+Blake was named the 2010-11 T-Mobile NBA Rookie of the Year and appeared in his fourth consecutive All-Star game in 2013-14.

 A 2006 graduate of Cornell with a Bachelor of Science degree in Industrial and Labor Relations, Hufnagel earned his Master's of Education with an emphasis in Intercollegiate Athletic Administration at Oklahoma in 2010.
-While at Cornell, Hufnagel served as a student manager with the Big Red for current Boston College Head Coach Steve Donahue.
+While at Cornell, Hufnagel served as a student manager with the Big Red.

 Prior to his time at Oklahoma, Hufnagel spent a summer as a basketball operations intern with the New Jersey Nets, where he assisted the front office in preparation for the NBA draft and with other administrative functions.
 Hufnagel also served as a special assistant to then head coach Lawrence Frank.